This is the multi-page printable view of this section. Click here to print.

 Note

-The tab name may be exposed differently depending on the tool type.
+The tab name is displayed differently depending on the tool type.

-Users can manage the tenants or project groups that can use the tool.
+The user can manage the tenant or project group that will use the tool.

-1. Tool Details page, click the Supported Tenants or Supported Information tab.
+1. On the Tool Details page, click the Supported Tenant or Supported Information tab.

 Note

-The Primary icon is displayed for the managed tenant/project group.
+The Primary icon is displayed for tenant/project groups you manage.

-1. Tool Details page, click the Supported Tenants or Supported Information tab.
+1. On the Tool Details page, click the Supported Tenant or Supported Information tab.

 2. Click the Add button.
 The Add Tenant/Project Group popup window opens.

-3. Enter the contents and click the Save button.
+3. After entering the content, click the Save button.

 4. In the confirmation popup, click the Confirm button to complete.

-Tenant/Project GroupSelect the tenant/project group that can use the tool.
+Tenant/Project GroupSelect the tenant/project group that will use the tool.

-UsageSelect whether to use the tool in the tenant/project group.
+Use statusSelect whether to use the tool in this tenant/project group.

-New Creation PossibleSelect whether to allow new repository creation in the tenant/project group.
+Whether new creation is possibleSelect whether to allow creating new repositories in this tenant/project group.

-This setting is only available for the following tool categories:
+This setting can only be configured for the tool categories listed below.

 • SCM Repository